Visiting US National Parks in January

 Winter services are available in the Southwest Area of the park.
 If you’re a first-time visitor, you can enjoy the sights and sounds of winter from the year-round visitor center.

-Be prepared for winter driving by carrying tire chains and keeping a full tank of gas (the nearest station is 30 miles away).
+Be prepared for winter driving at Lassen by carrying tire chains and keeping a full tank of gas (the nearest station is 30 miles away).
 And pack the right winter clothing and wear layers when visiting Lassen Volcanic in January.

 The weather at Lassen Volcanic park varies based on the storms that roll through.
 Between storms, you’ll enjoy sunny days with highs near 50.
 Temperatures in the teens are common during storms and at night.